 Garlic Herb Butter

 Right before baking, generously brush the knots with garlic herb butter.
-Simply combine melted butter, fresh garlic or garlic powder, Italian seasoning, and salt.
+Simply combine melted butter, fresh minced garlic or garlic powder, Italian seasoning, and salt.

 - If you can’t find a spice labeled “Italian Seasoning” in the spice aisle, use dried oregano, dried basil, and/or dried parsley instead.
-Any herb you love works.

 Bake the knots until golden brown and experience the lofty smell of garlic throughout the kitchen.
 Everyone (um, even your neighbors) will know what’s on the menu tonight!